lukeprofits/Bulk_Downloader_For_AltCensored.com/README.md

 # How To Use

 * Step 1.
-Install Python
+Make sure you have [Python 3.8](https://www.python.org/downloads/) or newer installed
 * Step 2.
-Install Google Chrome (make sure you have the latest version by visiting this link from the chrome browser: [Update Chrome](chrome://settings/help) )
+Install [Google Chrome](https://www.google.com/chrome/) (make sure you have the latest version by visiting this link from the chrome browser: [Update Chrome](chrome://settings/help))
 * Step 3.
+[Download the AltCensored Downloader files](https://github.com/lukeprofits/Bulk_Downloader_For_AltCensored.com/archive/refs/heads/main.zip) extract the files from the .zip you downloaded and put them in a folder
-Run the program with `Windows_Launcher.bat` or from the commandline with `python AltcensoredDownloader.py`
+* Step 3.
+Run the program by double clicking `Windows_Launcher.bat` or from the commandline with `python AltcensoredDownloader.py`
 * Step 4.
 Follow the prompts.
 You will need to paste the altcensored channel link to create a spreadsheet called "videos.csv", and then run the downloader after "videos.csv" has been created.
 * Step 5.
 (COMING SOON!) transcribe all downloded videos and create subtitles using Whisper AI.